Chicago Heat Advisory: Temperatures expected to rise to dangerous levels throughout weekend

 ABC7 Meteorologist Phil Schwarz said Saturday is an example of the effects of humidity.

-While temperatures have reached the low 90s so far, dew points have climbed into the low-to-mid 70s.
-This has produced heat indices around 100, Schwarz said.
+While temperatures reached the low 90s, dew points climbed into the low-to-mid 70s.
+The combination produced heat indices around 100, Schwarz said.

 RELATED: Chicago AccuWeather: Alert Day: Sunny, dangerously hot with heat index over 100 degrees